AUSTRALIAN MUSIC STANDING ON TWO FEET

 The following music acts I have worked with as either their drummer, booking agent or in another performing act on the same bill.
 "Good people and respect to your all".,

-Chris Matthews, Lightning Jack, Scott Bassham, The Embers, Velvet Archers, Jeane Proude, Michael Colbung, Robert Champion, The Mergg, Kev Lymn, Philippe Four String Phil, The Seaside Drifters, Shane Labady, Stu Harcourt, Ben Evolent, Rafa Gody, Shannon Haapenen, Tania Nally drumming & co Produced her self titled E.P. in 2022 in Tuam with Ken in Eire., Smile (Eire), Mick Bennet 'Rusty Bonnet' V404, The Red Fins, The Sunday Roast @ Adelaide Big Day out 2000, Yak Spit, Krystapynch, Dead Salesmen, Lotel, The Wedded Bliss, Randal Blair, Kev Ryan, Orlagh De Bhaldraithe, Kev Lymn & The Pragmatics, Rohan Lyndsay, Rowan Daw, Lesley Gentillin, Greg Bakers Blues Party, Coloured Stone, The Waifs, Mammal, Ed Kuepper, Scott Glazbrook, Gravel Road, Mark Vincent, Van Walker, Liz Stringer, Will Thomas, Dave Mann, Smile and the Wooden Indians Max-Anne Duffet, Andrew Smith, Jay Grafton, Adrian Hoffmann, Shaun Corlson & Richard Lane, Grand Casual, Rowan Donovan, Beautiful Cartel, Noah Young, Craig Atkins, and Rohan Lindsay, Eli Iannucci, Chelsea Elway, Wade Francis and Zac Eden and Blue Wren, The Listening Tree & Sugar Seed.
-Just to name a few.
+Chris Matthews, Lightning Jack, Scott Bassham, The Embers, Velvet Archers, Jeane Proude, Michael Colbung, Robert Champion, The Mergg, Kev Lymn, Philippe Four String Phil, The Seaside Drifters, Shane Labady, Stu Harcourt, Ben Evolent, Rafa Gody, Shannon Haapenen, Tania Nally drumming & co Produced her self titled E.P. in 2022 in Tuam with Ken in Eire., Smile (Eire), Mick Bennet 'Rusty Bonnet' V404, The Red Fins, The Sunday Roast @ Adelaide Big Day out 2000, Yak Spit, Krystapynch, Dead Salesmen, Lotel, The Wedded Bliss, Randal Blair, Kev Ryan, Orlagh De Bhaldraithe, Kev Lymn & The Pragmatics, Rohan Lyndsay, Rowan Daw, Lesley Gentillin, Greg Bakers Blues Party, Coloured Stone, The Waifs, Mammal, Ed Kuepper, Scott Glazbrook, Gravel Road, Mark Vincent, Van Walker, Liz Stringer, Will Thomas, Dave Mann, Smile and the Wooden Indians Max-Anne Duffet, Andrew Smith, Jay Grafton, Adrian Hoffmann, Shaun Corlson & Richard Lane, Grand Casual, Rowan Donovan, Beautiful Cartel, Noah Young, Craig Atkins, and Rohan Lindsay, Eli Iannucci, The Seaside Drifters, Family Shovelor Band, Yatangal, The Mergg, Robert Champion & Michael Colbung.
+Wade Francis and Zac Eden and Blue Wren, The Listening Tree & Sugar Seed and Barcode Babies, Just to name a few.

 Corney Music and the musicians have created a network of people known as our road family from being good humans & professional entertainers.
 It is paramount to earning any respect in a dog eats dog game where for us its about who's real, with heartfelt songs to engage with random people and their loyal audiences in a positive way.?